 - Businesses – large and small enterprises

-Form Labs Form 2 belongs in this category.
+Form Labs Form 2 belongs to this category.
 It’s the most advanced desktop 3D printer that you will find on the market.
-It has resin tank, wiper, build platform, PreForm software and gives you access to its online dashboard.
+It has a resin tank, wiper, build platform, PreForm software and gives you access to its online dashboard.
 It also comes with a number of tools to simplify the SLA printing process.

 Industrial 3D printers (Above $20,000)